CybroOdooDev/HorillaDocs/docs/v2.0/doc/generic/hlv.md

 ## Usage Example

-Here is an example of how to define a `HorillaListView` with custom columns and actions:
+Here is an example of how to define a `HLV` with custom columns and actions:

 ```python